awsdocs/amazon-rekognition-developer-guide/doc_source/api-video-roles.md

 1. Note the ARN of the service role\.
 You need it to start video analysis operations\.

-## Giving Access to a Single Amazon SNS Topic<a name="api-video-roles-single-topics"></a>
+## Giving Access to an Existing Amazon SNS Topic<a name="api-video-roles-single-topics"></a>

-You can create a permissions policy that allows Rekognition Video access to a single Amazon SNS topic\.
+You can create a permissions policy that allows Rekognition Video access to an existing Amazon SNS topic\.

-**To give Rekognition Video access to an individual Amazon SNS topic**
+**To give Rekognition Video access to an existing Amazon SNS topic**

 1. [ Create a new permissions policy with the IAM JSON policy editor](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-json-editor), and use the following policy\.
 Replace `topicarn` with the Amazon Resource Name \(ARN\) of the desired Amazon SNS topic\.